ENROL – EXPERIENCE – ENJOY

 THEY CAN’T TAKE THAT AWAY FROM ME – the choir takes on a bit of swung jazz with this new piece from Ira and George Gershwin.
 Feel the intimacy of the jazz clubs as the choir sings the song about the memory of a one night stand!
 Includes some incredible brass like sforzandos and even has well timed movement from the choir as they swing.

-THE LONG DAY CLOSES – as part of our repertoire choice we enjoy delving back into our gigantic musical library to find pieces that will again challenge the choir as we find ourselves in 2025.
+THE LONG DAY CLOSES – NOT YET INTRODUCED – as part of our repertoire choice we enjoy delving back into our gigantic musical library to find pieces that will again challenge the choir as we find ourselves in 2025.
 This piece was written back in 1868 to lyrics by Henry Fothergill Chorley and set to music by Arthur Sullivan and WOW, can you tell!
 It is so typical of his wonderful Victorian style!
 The song was taken up by choirs as what was known back then as a ‘part song’; pieces sung in block harmony, with the highest part carrying the melody, rather than contrapuntal form such as a madrigal which was very popular at the time.
 The lyrics form a meditation on Death and the song was used in the 1992 British film of the same title.

 TWO FOLK SONGS FOR MALE VOICES – John Rutter, the contemporary classical and choral composer arranges these two very different old English folk songs specifically for lower voices.
 The first piece is DOWN BY THE SALLY GARDENS which tells the story of lovers walking under the willow trees, the man takes things too quickly upsetting his love interest.
 The second piece is THE MILLER OF DEE and takes the form of a story about a miller told from the perspective of a group of young men who are enjoying a drink together.
 The piece has sublime accompaniment so it’s no wonder it was introduced to the choir by our Principle Accompanist.